Albert Watson II: Commissioner of the Ryukyu Islands

-Watson became Commissioner of the United States Civil Administration of the Ryukyu Islands on August 1, 1964.
+Watson became Commissioner of the United States Civil Administration of the Ryukyu Islands and commander of the IX Corps on August 1, 1964.
 The State Department originally intended General Charles H. Bonesteel III for the role; when Bonesteel proved unable to fill the position due to failing eyesight, they offered Watson the job instead.

 In August 1965, Watson received Prime Minister of Japan Eisaku Satō, becoming the first Commissioner of the islands to meet with a Japanese head of government.
 Watson also greatly increased the amount of aid that Japan was allowed to give to the islands far above the figures that his predecessors had allowed.
 He made attempts to improve relations between the American military and Ryukyu legislature.
 He expanded autonomy and Japanese involvement to an extent and expressed a more lenient attitude to the residents of the island chain.
 However, he refused to give up United States administrative rights to the island, stating that doing so would lower troop mobility and threaten national security.

 Despite a promising start, Watson continued the trend of his predecessor and practiced a tumultuous relationship with United States Ambassador to Japan, Edwin O. Reischauer.
 The two accused each other of keeping the other out of the loop and breaking agreements.
 He received a second Army Distinguished Service Medal at the end of his term as commissioner.